weideng1/zdm-scenario-katapod/step2_astra_cli.md

 astra setup --token <AstraCS:...>
 ```

-and replace the `AstraCS:...` part above with your actual token.
+and when you encounter the error "bash: syntax error near unexpected token `newline`", scroll up to the last command and replace the `AstraCS:...` part with your actual token.

 Have the CLI prepare a `.env` file, useful to later retrieve the database ID _(edit the database name if different from `zdmtarget`)_: